Air Conditioner Repair Checklist

 - Frosted refrigerant lines or evaporator coil

 - Leading your system to stop working faster

-We suggest changing flat filters every four weeks, and creased filters every three months.
+We suggest changing flat filters every four weeks, and pleated filters every three months.

-If you can’t remember when you last installed a new one, switch off your equipment completely and take out the filter.
+If you can’t remember when you last replaced your filter, switch off your equipment completely and take out the filter.
 You can find the filter in your furnace or air pump’s blower compartment.
 It could also be situated in a connected filter box or wall-mounted return air grille.